Custom Socks: Knit to Fit Your Feet

-Today I have a great book review for you!
+Interested in sock knitting books?
 This is Custom Socks: Knit to Fit Your Feet, by Kate Atherley.
 This book is going to help you solve all of your sock-knitting woes!
-It will help you make socks for yourself, and socks to gift to others.
+This collection of sock knitting patterns will help you make socks for yourself, and socks to gift to others.
 If you have ever found that standard sock sizes don’t work for your feet, this book will really be indispensable!

+What do you look for in sock knitting books?
+Custom Socks has everything I didn’t even know I needed in a sock book!
 There is information about estimated yardage depending on sock size and gauge.
 There are recommendations for yarn types and tools.
 Author Kate Atherly, also discusses different construction methods like dpns or circulars, toe-up or cuff-down.
-She gives tips for different parts and aspects of the sock.
+She gives tips for different parts and aspects of a hand-knit sock.

 This book gives you options for heel stitch patterns, cast-ons, and bind-offs to keep your heels durable, and your leg-end stretchy.
-There are also helps for those of you that detest grafting your toes with kitchener stitch.
+There are also helps for those of you that detest grafting your toes with kitchener stitch, as I do.
 Kate discusses the suitability of various stitch patterns to sock knitting and discusses color-work and swatching.
 There are great how-to instructions in this book with wonderful illustrations and diagrams.

-There are 11 sock patterns in this book.
-There are basic patterns and cabled ones.
-There are patterns that are a teensy bit lacy.
-There are textured patterns and color-work patterns, and even a knee sock.
+You’ll find 11 sock knitting patterns in this book.
+There basic socks, cabled stitch patterns, lacy socks, textured stitch patterns, colorwork, and even a knee sock.
 Most of the patterns include charts.

 Here are a few of my favorite patterns from this book:

-I’ve actually now made all three of the above patterns myself, and others from this book.
+ETA: I’ve actually now knit all three of the above sock patterns myself, and others from this book.
 It’s been my go-to source for sock patterns since I received it!